rsalesc/robox.io/docs/setters/first-steps.md

     outcome: WRONG_ANSWER
 ```

-You can find the full list of expected outcomes [here][robox.box.schema.ExpectedOutcome].
+You can find the full list of expected outcomes [here][rbx.box.schema.ExpectedOutcome].

 ### Write the validator